Key Stage 3: Years 7 – 9

 All Crestwood students start their study of either French or German in Year 7.
 In Year 7 topics studied include self, family and friends, school, sport and hobbies, house and home life, town, and daily routine.

 Students continue studying their main language and further develop their skills.
 Topics studied in Year 8 are typically local area, food and drink, holidays, health, and fashion.

-We organise annual residential trips to Paris and Cologne for Years 7 and 8 which offer students the chance to experiment with their language skills and immerse themselves in another culture.
-We also run a trip every year to the Frankfurt Christmas market in Birmingham.
-These trips are always very popular.
-Students are also offered the opportunity to train to become a Language Leader, working with students from local primary schools.
+We organise annual residential trips to Paris and Cologne for Years 7 and 8, which offer students the chance to experiment with their language skills and immerse themselves in another culture.
+We also run trips to the Frankfurt Christmas market in Birmingham.
+All of these trips are always very popular.
+From time to time opportunities also arise for us to take students on language themed days at local universities.

 Students will develop their solo and ensemble performing skills through African drumming, percussion, keyboard and singing.
 Students will improve their knowledge of the musical elements within African Music and Blues Music, and learn how to respond using the correct vocabulary.